 This assignment covers part four of the book [1; 2], i.e. storage management.
-Before attempting this assignment you should have read chapters 10-13, "File System", "Implementing File-Systems", "Mass-Storage Structure" and "I/O Systems", respectively.
+Before attempting this assignment you should have read chapters 10-11, "File System", "Implementing File-Systems".
+Some of the tasks also delve into chapter 12, "Mass-Storage Structure".
+See the study guide for a complete list of reading instructions.